porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

 ## Custom styling

 The `p-flyout` component has a default of `max-width: 1180px` and `width: auto`.
-This values can be overwritten by CSS Custom Properties (aka CSS Variables):
+These values can be overwritten by CSS Custom Properties (aka CSS Variables):

 ```scss